Skip to main content

 Types of Steps

-In Workflows, you can create new Prompt Steps or a Web Scraper Step.
+In Workflows, you can create new Prompt Steps, Web Scraper Steps, and Document Processing Steps.
+Agents are not available as workflow steps.

 Prompt Steps are the standard.
 They're what you will normally use to add steps and new prompts.